Freight broker: Co-brokering

 Co-brokering is a legal practice used to ensure there is an available truck to transport freight.
-A 4PL may use a 3PL broker to match loads with trucks, with a shippers knowledge.
+A 4PL may use a 3PL broker to match loads with trucks, with a shipper's knowledge.
 The primary broker will take a lesser amount of the fee and the secondary broker will book the load for transport receiving a larger share of the same fee.

 Concerns

-Double-brokering or rebrokering is illegal in the United States of America and occurs when a broker charges a fee then contracts the load to a second broker who will reduce the freight charge also collecting a fee that can be up to 15%.
+Double-brokering or rebrokering is illegal in the United States and occurs when a broker charges a fee then contracts the load to a second broker who will reduce the freight charge also collecting a fee that can be up to 15%.
 For example, an $1,150 load going 400 miles would net a carrier $977.50, but the same load double-brokered might result in $875.00 to the carrier.
 This margin on the second booking would net the broker an additional 14.3%.
 The shipper may not be aware of this and will likely not be dispatched to pick up the load.
 This might have serious ramifications in case of an accident or incident, especially if there are operating issues with the carrier.
 Confusion on payment might lead to a possessory lien (as opposed to "freight charges held hostage."), a load not delivered, and lawsuits.